Mercedes Ruehl: Career

-Her most acclaimed film role was in The Fisher King; her performance as a strong-willed and pragmatic video store owner earned her the 1991 Academy Award for Best Supporting Actress, American Comedy Award, Boston Society of Film Critics Award, a Los Angeles Film Critics Association Award, and a Golden Globe.
+Her most acclaimed film role was in The Fisher King; for her performance as a strong-willed and pragmatic video store owner, she won the Academy Award for Best Supporting Actress, American Comedy Award, Boston Society of Film Critics Award, a Los Angeles Film Critics Association Award, and a Golden Globe.
 Earlier she had won the 1989 National Society of Film Critics Award for Best Supporting Actress for her performance in Married to the Mob.
 She played KACL station manager Kate Costas in five episodes of Frasier, and had a major role in the made-for-TV film All-American Girl: The Mary Kay Letourneau Story.
 In 2005, she (along with Esai Morales) received the Rita Moreno HOLA Award for Excellence from the Hispanic Organization of Latin Actors.
 She later played the mother of main character Vincent Chase in HBO's Entourage.

 In 2009, she returned to the stage in Manhattan Theater Club's production of Richard Greenberg's The American Plan playing the role of Eva Adler.
-The production opened at the Samuel J. Friedman Theatre and the limited engagement ran From January 22 until March 22.
+The production opened at the Samuel J. Friedman Theatre and the limited engagement ran from January 22 until March 22.
 In his rave review in The New York Times, Ben Brantley called Ruehl's performance "masterly".
 Ruehl next appeared in the drama/horror film What Ever Happened to Barker Daniels?, which was released in 2009.
 In January 2011, Ruehl starred in Sarah Treem's play The How and The Why, directed by Emily Mann at McCarter Theatre of Princeton University.

-Ruehl appeared in the role of Ma in Harvey Fierstein's revamped and renamed revival of his play Torch Song Off-Broadway at Second Stage Theater.
+Ruehl appeared in the role of Ma in Harvey Fierstein's revamped and renamed revival of his play Torch Song off-Broadway at the Second Stage Theater.
 The play began previews on September 26, and opened officially on October 19, 2017.
 The production later transferred to Broadway.